Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Abstract

 \section{Abstract}

 The spatial configurations of particles produced in the kinematic phase space during a heavy-ion collision reflect the characteristics of the system created in the collision.
 The scaling behaviour of the multiplicity fluctuations is studied for the charged particles generated in Xe--Xe collisions at $\sqrt{s_{\rm{NN}}}$~=~5.44~TeV using the String Melting (SM) mode of the AMPT (A Multi-Phase Transport) model.
-The scaling behaviour of the normalized factorial moments ($F_\text{q}$) give significant information about the dynamics of the systems under study.
+The scaling behaviour of the normalized factorial moments ($F_\text{q}$) gives significant information about the dynamics of the system under study.
 A linear power-law growth of the $F_\text{q}$ with the increasing phase space resolution, termed as intermittency, is investigated.
-The anomalous fractal dimension $D_\text{q}$ is determined, which is linked to the self-similarity and fractal nature of the particle emission spectra, a dependence of which on the order of the moment ($q$) is characterised by the intermittency index ($\varphi_{\text{q}}$).
+The anomalous fractal dimension $D_\text{q}$ is determined, which is linked to the self-similarity and fractal nature of the particle emission spectra, whose dependence on the order of the moment ($q$) is characterised by the intermittency index ($\varphi_{\text{q}}$).
 Relating $q^{\rm{th}}$ order Normalised Factorial Moment (NFM) with $F_{2}$, the scaling exponent ($\nu$) is determined that quantifies the dynamics of the system created by these collisions and is analyzed for its dependence on the transverse momentum bin width ($\Delta p_\text{T}$).
-A comparative study of experimental and model results may help to understand the dynamics of multiparticle production in the heavy-ion collisions.\\
+Results presented may be interpreted as model predictions and baseline expectations.

 \linespread{1.5}